Uninett/nav/doc/intro/getting-started.rst

 Minimal configuration
 =====================

+All configuration files are located in the :file:`etc/` directory.
+NAV will look for these in various locations on your system, so these initial files should be copied to a system-wide directory when you first install NAV, either by you, or by the packaging system used to distribute NAV.
+You can use the :kbd:`nav config` command to see where NAV looks for these configuration files.

-All configuration files are located below |sysconfdir|.
-Default configuration files are placed here on your first install.
-Most of these are documented with comments, so if you want to get advanced you can check each config file to see if there are any defaults you'd like to change.
+Most of the configuration files are documented with comments, so if you want to get advanced you can check each config file to see if there are any defaults you'd like to change.

 We recommend you at least change the following two options in :file:`nav.conf` before running NAV: